-With the True SSO (single sign-on) feature, after users log in to VMware Identity Manager using a smart card or RSA SecurID or RADIUS authentication, users are not required to also enter Active Directory credentials in order to use a remote desktop or application.
+With the True SSO (single sign-on) feature, after users log in to VMware Identity Manager using a smart card or RSA SecurID or RADIUS authentication, or a third-party identity provider using an Unified Access Gateway appliance, users are not required to also enter Active Directory credentials in order to use a virtual desktop or published desktop or application.

 If a user authenticates by using Active Directory credentials, the True SSO feature is not necessary, but you can configure True SSO to be used even in this case, so that the AD credentials that the user provides are ignored and True SSO is used.

-When connecting to a virtual desktop or remote application, users can select to use either the native Horizon Client or HTML Access.
+When connecting to a virtual desktop or published application, users can select to use either the native Horizon Client or HTML Access.